| KHADER ADNAN MOHAMMAD MUSA

 middle of the night and strip-searched him.
 While in the isolation

 period, Khader continued to be under interrogation daily.
-Each

 day, Khader was subjected to two three-hour interrogation sessions.